Ryah/Dooms-DeepLore-Sync/README.md

 - Obsidian Local REST API plugin in your vault: [obsidian-local-rest-api](https://github.com/coddingtonbear/obsidian-local-rest-api)

 Without Doom, there is no scene presence source.

 Without DeepLore, there is no vault bridge/summarize/optimize flow.

 Without MemoryBooks, there are no MemoryBooks entries to export.

-Without Obsidian Local REST API, folder browsing and Obsidian write flows cannot run.
+Without Obsidian Local REST API...how are you even running DeepLore?

 ## Features